samlane-ma/budgie-analog-clock/README.md

 ## Add an analog clock to the Budgie Panel

-This applet it still very much being worked on.
-Therefore, stability is not promised.
+This applet is a work in progress.
+While it so far has ben running quite well, testing hasn't been extensive, so stability is not guaranteed.

-The applet currently allows you to scale the clock and change colors through the settings.
+The applet currently allows you to:

-Current issues:
-* To prevent panel overlap issues, if you decrease the panel size, the clock will decrease in size if necessary to keep it smaller than the panel.
-If you then increase the panel size, you will need to re-adjust the clock size if you want it to be larger again.
-It doesn't "remember" the old setting.
+* Change the clock size through the applet settings
+* Change the color of the frame, face, and hands
+* Enable or disable the hour markings on the face

+The applet will respect the panel settings, and not draw a clock larger than the Budgie Panel.
+However, if the panel is resized, the clock will change size as well, up to the clock size specificed in the applet setting

 This requires python3-svgwrite to be installed:
-(if you have Budgie Clockworks, you have this)
 * sudo apt install python3-svgwrite

 To install:
 ./install.sh

 This will:
-* check for python3-svgwrite and install if missing
+* check for python3-svgwrite
+If detected it will:
 * copy the plugin files to /usr/lib/budgie-desktop/plugins
 * compile the schema
+If not, it will inform you how to install it